vbobrov/slideshow/README.md

 The API is issue as a pair of values: Key and Secret

-In order to allow Flickr to consume GPS coordinates on uploaded images into metadata, enable Import **EXIF location data** in privacy settings: https://www.flickr.com/account/privacy
+In order to allow Flickr to consume GPS coordinates on uploaded images into metadata, enable **Import EXIF location data** in privacy settings: https://www.flickr.com/account/privacy.
+This option is not required, but it will speed up processing.
+Downloader will download the original image to attempt to retrive the GPS coordinates directly from the JPG file.

 ## Raspberry Pi Configuration

 This guide is based Raspbian Buster Desktop Image dated 2021-03-04.

+This guide assumes that the OS image is already on the SD card and the Raspeberry PI is booted from it and configured to connect to the Internet.
+This is one of many guides on getting the SD card prepared: https://www.raspberrypi.org/documentation/installation/installing-images/.

 The instructions were tested on a Raspberry Pi 3.